icebob/moleculer-java-site/docs/caching.md

 ### Clear cache among multiple service instances

 The best practice to clear cache entries among multiple service instances is that use broadcast events.
+This solution is only required when using local caches.
+It is enough to delete shared (eg. Redis) caches with one `clean` command, because the data is stored on a central server.
+When using local caches, each node can store a separate copy of the data.

 **Example**